charan-1230/YADA/README.md

 - Browse and search a database of basic and composite foods
 - Create custom foods and recipes
 - Calculate nutritional needs based on personal data
-- Import food data from external websites

 TECHNICAL DETAILS
 -----------------
-Language Used : JAVA
+- Language Used : JAVA
-DataBase Format : JSON
+- DataBase Format : JSON

 RUNNING THE APPLICATION
 ----------------------